htdavis/ca-apm-epa-apim-logreader/README.md

 ## Prerequisites
 * CA APM 9.7, 10.x Environment Peformance Agent (EPAgent) or Infrastructure Agent (APMIA)
-* Java Runtime Environment 8 or higher for the agent
+* Java Runtime Environment 8 or higher for the EPAgent (APMIA comes bundled with a JRE)
 * Perl 5.22 or higher

 ## Dependencies